 First, there are three parts to the Site Analytics page: Headlines, Trends, and Details.

 The date range selection impacts all parts of the Site Analytics page and will be reflected immediately after a selection is made.
 It defaults to the current month to date.

 Headline boxes available are for page views, total datasets, total rows and embeds.
-In the Headline boxes, the bold number indicates the total for that metric on the domain regardless of time, while the green or red box indicates the change specific to the selected time period.
+In the Headline boxes, the bold number indicates the total for that metric on the domain regardless of time, while the green or red box indicates the change specific to the selected time period, with green representing an increase in the metric and red representing a decrease.
 In the image above, there were 18,422 page views and a decrease of 49,999 rows on May 29, 2015.